Movie: (1984) When some alien eggs hatch, it spells trouble for a pair of poachers, a vacationing singer and his entourage and an isolated family.

 • Vaguely dirty riff: “That trunk could come in handy for hard to reach places!”

-• Goof: When Joel says “Trumpy, you can do STUPID things!” he’s referencing a line by the little kid, Tommy, who says: “Trumpy, you can do magic things!”
+• Goof: When Joel says “Trumpy, you can do STUPID things!” in the theater, he’s referencing a line by the little kid, Tommy, who says: “Trumpy, you can do magic things!”
 Unfortunately Joel does that riff about 10 minutes BEFORE the Tommy says the original line.
 Another example of what happens when you watch a movie five or six times in a week.
 You can lose track of when stuff happens.

 • The house in this movie is MUCH bigger on the inside than it looks like on the outside.
 It appears to have three or four guest bedrooms and endless hallways (and a door to the outside in the bathroom off one of the bedrooms, though which evil Trumpy escapes after killing the girl in the shower).
 Is it a TARDIS house?